SunDwarf/NavalBot-Archive/README.md

 Want to learn more?
 [See the wiki.] (https://github.com/SunDwarf/NavalBot/wiki)

-**If you are running a local version, anything before version 3.0.0 is not supported.
-Don't even ask.**
+**If you are running a local version, anything before version 3.0.0 is not supported.**

 ## Contributing